minvws/gfmodules-nationale-verwijsindex-registratie-service/README.md

-# NVI Referral Manager
+# Nationale Verwijsindex Registratie Service

-This app is the NVI referral manager and is part of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.
-The purpose of this application is to pull and push referrals read from FHIR stores to the National Referral Index, which stores referrals in the register that associates a Health Provider with pseudonym and data domain.
+This app is the Nationale Verwijsindex Registratie Service (NVI-RS) and is part of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.
+The purpose of this application is to pull and push referrals read from FHIR stores to the Nationale Verwijs Index (NVI), which stores referrals in the register that associates a Health Provider with pseudonym and data domain.

-## Disclaimer

 > [!CAUTION]
+> **Disclaimer**
 > This project and all associated code serve solely as **documentation and demonstration purposes**
 > to illustrate potential system communication patterns and architectures.
 >